 DEM_36 is (name) involved in making decisions about the [farming/animal/fishing] products produced by the household?
 For example, what to produce, when, how much, etc.

-Select “Yes” if the reference person was involved in making decisions about produced what the with the household’s activities, otherwise select “No
+Select “Yes” if the reference person was involved in making decisions about what was produced with the household’s activities, otherwise select “No

 WATER AND SANITATION